frankstepanski/node-express-course/week3/readme.md

 const car = JSON.parse(json);
 ```

-**Note:** Express automatically parses JSON data for us.
-So the deserialization happens on the client side when we receive the response from the server.
+**Note:** Express automatically parses JSON data for us, so the deserialization happens on client when we receive the response from the server.

 **Static JSON Files**